The future of 2026's close reads

 My solution to this dilemma is to alternate: week $2n,$ I study the next Ariel poem, and week $2n+1,$ I study a poem from anywhere else.
 Could be poetryfoundation’s poem of the day, or a collection I own, doesn’t matter.
 The analysis in these will also be more casual and less structured, to allow a separation between poetry analysis and “writing a good essay.”

-That’s all (how does one end a post like of this nature?)
+(how does one end a post like of this nature?)